 Pros of Curved Masks:

-Curved masks are better fitted to your face than Pleated masks, ensuring that less viral droplets can get in.
+Curved masks fitted your face better than Pleated masks, ensuring that less viral droplets can get in.

-Curved masks are the most flattering of all mask shapes.
+Masks that are Curved are the most flattering of all mask shapes.

 Cons of Curved Masks: